 And did I have fun splashing color on these beautifully textured pages!

-I'm sure most of you know of Haathi Chaap, the folks who celebrate Elephant Poo.
+I'm sure most of you know of Haathi Chaap, the folks who celebrate Elephant Dung paper.
 With that they create organic stationery, which sport the coolest of logos, and I like the post script on their homepage ...
 "No, it doesn't smell of poo.
 Really!" :-)

 Incidentally, here's a fun picture I caught at the Singapore zoo.